Silas Marner: Plot summary

-Silas keeps the child and names her Eppie, after his deceased mother and sister, both named Hephzibah.
-Eppie changes Silas' life completely.
-Silas has been robbed of his material gold, but thinks that he has it returned to him symbolically in the form of the golden-haired child.
-Godfrey Cass is now free to marry Nancy, but continues to conceal the fact of his previous marriage—and child—from her.
-However, he aids Marner in caring for Eppie with occasional financial gifts.
-More practical help and support in bringing up the child is provided by Dolly Winthrop, Marner's kindly neighbour.
-Dolly's help and advice assist Marner not only in bringing up Eppie, but also in integrating them into village society.
+Silas keeps the child and names her Hephzibah (nicknamed Eppie) after his deceased mother and sister.
+Eppie changes Silas's life completely.
+He has been robbed of his material gold, but thinks that he has it returned to him symbolically in the form of the golden-haired child.
+Godfrey Cass continues to conceal the fact of his previous marriage, but keeps an eye on his child.
+He aids Marner in caring for Eppie with occasional financial gifts.
+Dolly Winthrop, Silas's kindly neighbor, provides more practical help and support in bringing up the child, such as passing along clothing that her own child has outgrown.
+Eppie draws Silas into village society.

-Sixteen years pass, and Eppie grows up to be the pride of the village.
-She has a strong bond with Silas, who through her has found a place in the rural society and a purpose in life.
-Meanwhile, Godfrey and Nancy mourn their own childless state, after the death of their baby.
-Eventually, the skeleton of Dunstan Cass—still clutching Silas' gold—is found at the bottom of the stone quarry near Silas' home, and the money is duly returned to Silas.
-Shocked by this revelation, and coming to the realisation of his own conscience, Godfrey confesses to Nancy that Molly was his first wife and that Eppie is his child.
-They offer to raise her as a gentleman's daughter, but this would mean Eppie would have to forsake living with Silas.
-Eppie politely but firmly refuses, saying, "I can't think o' no happiness without him."
+Sixteen years pass.
+Eppie considers Silas her father.
+Silas has found a place in the rural society and a purpose in life.
+Meanwhile, Godfrey and Nancy are childless, after the death of their only baby.
+Eventually, the skeleton of Dunstan Cass and Silas's money are found at the bottom of the stone quarry near Silas's home after the water level goes down (it is surmised that after stealing Silas's gold, Dunstan had gotten disoriented in the fog and fallen into the quarry), and the money is duly returned to Silas.
+Shocked by this revelation, and coming to the realization of his own conscience, Godfrey confesses to Nancy that Molly was his first wife and that Eppie is his child.
+The Casses offer to raise her as a gentleman's daughter, much to Silas's distress.
+Eppie politely but firmly refuses, however, saying, "I can't think o' no happiness without him."

-Silas revisits Lantern Yard, but his old neighbourhood has been "swept away" in the intervening years; the place is now replaced by a large factory.
-No one seems to know what happened to Lantern Yard's inhabitants.
-However, Silas contentedly resigns himself to the fact that he will never know and now leads a happy existence among his self-made family and friends.
-In the end, Eppie marries a local boy she has grown up with, Dolly's son Aaron, and they move into Silas' house, which has been newly improved courtesy of Godfrey.
-Silas' actions through the years in caring for Eppie have apparently provided joy for everyone, and the extended family celebrates its happiness.
+With his money restored, Silas takes Eppie to revisit Lantern Yard, but his old neighborhood has been "swept away" in the intervening years; the place has been replaced by a large factory.
+No one knows what happened to Lantern Yard's inhabitants.
+However, Silas contentedly resigns himself to not knowing and now leads a happy existence among his self-made family and friends in Raveloe.
+In the end, Eppie marries a local boy she has grown up with, Dolly's son Aaron, and they move into Silas's house, which has been newly improved courtesy of Godfrey.